survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 };
 ```

-Now that there's a template and a DOM element where to render, React needs to be told to render there:
+Now that there's a template and a DOM element for where to render, React needs to be told to render there:

 **app/index.js**